adrian555/DocsDump/RMLproject.md

 mlflow$log_artifact("rplot.jpg")
 ```

 The R code above includes three parts: the model training, the artifacts logging through *MLflow*, and the R package dependencies installation.
+In this example, these two R packages, `reticulate` and `rpart`, are required for the code to run.
+To pack these codes into a self-contained project, some sort of script should be run to automatically install these packages if the platform does not have them installed.

-Any specific R package needed for the project is going to be installed through [`prep.R`](https://github.com/adrian555/DocsDump/raw/dev/files/mlflow.projects/R/prep.R) with these codes:
+With our approach, any specific R package needed for the project is going to be installed through [`prep.R`](https://github.com/adrian555/DocsDump/raw/dev/files/mlflow-projects/R/prep.R) with these codes:

 ```r
 # Accept parameters, args[6] is the R package repo url